kevinyswong/kevinyswong.github.io/index.md

-  observation, though, is rather on point and worth emphasizing, to disabuse ourselves of some attainable state of permanent peace and rest: happiness from any single attainment does not endure and requires continual replenishment by further appetite and more work: this is humanity's relation to happiness.
+  observation, though, is rather on point and worth emphasizing, to disabuse ourselves of some attainable state of permanent peace and rest: happiness from any single attainment does not endure and requires continual replenishment by further appetite and more work: this is mankind's relation to happiness.
 Yet this serial struggle doesn't present so immense a problem unless one pursues the extremes of happiness to the point of avarice, gluttony, excess.
 In most folks, this is not the case.
 Yet how should one respond to these confinements